 life of crime worldwide fame as a street artist.

 This mural and the one below it were created by Guido Van Helten.
 This mural tells a complete story and it yanked a very emotional response from me.
 Van Helten paints achingly detailed portraits and the man in this one is a resident of the neighborhood.
 These murals are located in at 1407 51st Ave in the Nations neighborhood.
 If you don’t have a car, you can see it on the mural tour.
-You can also find Van Helten’s work in Reykjavik.
+You can also find more of Van Helten’s silo work on the amazing Silo Trail in Victoria Australia and some additional murals in Reykjavik.

 Nashville Mural Tours